celestinediask/celestinediask/README.md

 - 👋 Hi, I’m @celestinediask
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on public website
+- 💞️ I’m looking to collaborate on my public website clone of youtube and notion
 - 📫 You can reach via email: celestinediask@gmail.com

 <!---